 In the Gesäuse you will find countless high alpine climbing routes, which have almost brought it to "world fame" in alpinist circles.
 After all, the "University of Mountaineering" is at home here, not as a university with tuition fees, but as a term for over a hundred years of alpinism in which the Gesäuse mountains have made history.In the Gesäuse you have enough space to write your own personal mountaineering history.
-Climbing routes and via ferrata in all levels of difficulty let the carabiners rattle with joy, whether it is now in the multi-rope tour in the over 1,000m vertical and partly overhanging north walls of the Hochtorgruppe or something easier in the via ferrata on the Buchstein south wall band.
+Climbing routes and via ferrata in all levels of difficulty let the carabiners rattle with joy, whether it is now in the multi-rope tour in the over 1,000m vertical and partly overhanging north walls of the Hochtorgruppe or a wall band.

 Where the University of Mountaineering is at home, bolts and historic climbing routes are not far away.
 The Gesäuse pioneers set alpine milestones in these mountains, nowadays the equipment is better and the route is no longer quite so uncertain.
 The visitor tries multi-pitch climbing or via ferrata, depending on his own ability.
 One's own skills can be increased even more - namely if one is accompanied by one of these sympathetic mountain guides.

 Routes that are over a century old and completely newly drilled bear witness to the climbing euphoria in the Gesäuse.
 Mountain sizes such as Planspitze, Hochtor, Ödstein, Buchstein, Reichenstein or Kalbling make climbing hearts beat faster.
 There are many possibilities, and the conditions in the Gesaeuse were the best source of inspiration.
 But where do you start and where do you stop?
 The best thing to do is just to start.
 The climbing guide „Xeis-Auslese“ is, by the way, a good advisor here.